 Safely remove micro SD card or usb storage device and move it into the Raspberry Pi.

 This guide will be most likely updated if anything changes.
 First boot will take between 6 minutes to 2 hours depending on speed of your micro SD card or usb storage device .
 If there are issues during OOBE setup pressing shift + F10 then typing

 might help.
 If it doesn’t, you will need to test a different build of Windows 10/11 arm64.
 Good luck!

 Currently a lot of drivers are missing and not a lot of development is happening.
-We are missing drivers for audio jack ,wifi and gpu.
+We are missing drivers for wifi and gpu.
 Development of those drivers will take a long time or might never happen depending on community effort.

-I freqently check comments under this post but for a bit faster response you can join Discord server and ask for help there as most people in that server will be able to answer your question.
-You might find there a guide how to customise windows10 build to make it smaller and lighter which makes it so more usable on such a underpowered device.
+I do not check comments under this post anymore so if you want a response you can join Discord server and ask for help there as most people in that server will be able to answer your question.
+You might find there a guide how to customise windows 10 build to make it smaller and lighter which makes it so more usable on such a underpowered device.